Summer Horseback Riding Camps

-GEC offers day camps and week long summer camps throughout the year.
-Camp activities include horseback riding lessons, demonstrations from local professionals (Vets, dentists, farriers…etc) and educational games/activities.
-We ask all participants bring plenty of their own drinks to stay hydrated all day, as well as lunch and a change of clothes.
+GEC offers week long summer camps June through August.
+Camp activities include horseback riding lessons, demonstrations from local professionals (vets, dentists, farriers, international riders…etc) and educational games/activities.

 Payments may be made via check or cash.
-We also accept credit cards with an additional processing fee.
-Online payments via PayPal that include a 2.9% fee are available (see below).
+We also accept credit cards on-site and online payments via PayPal, both with additional processing fees.

 Space is limited – be sure to reserve your space early!